You are here: Urology Textbook > Surgery (procedures) > Circumcision

 - Urethral stenosis, urethral fistula

 - Hyperesthesia or hypoesthesia of the glans, ischemia of the glans.

 Alternative Techniques of Circumcision

+Gomco clamp, Mogen clamp, or Plastibell clamp are standard techniques for neonatal circumcision.
+The devices simplify the procedure, which is possible with minimal anesthesia: application of topical EMLA, oral acetaminophen, and penile nerve block.
 The complication rate for newborn circumcision is 0.2–3%.
-Most complications are minor, but also devastating complications like partial glans removal or ablative penile injury have occured.
+Most complications are minor, but devastating complications like partial glans removal or ablative penile injury have occurred.

 |Urologic Surgery||Index||Penis, diseases|